Hidigital btc (HDBTC) Trading Down 0.2% Over Last 7 Days

-Hidigital btc (HDBTC) traded flat against the U.S. dollar during the 24 hour period ending at 9:00 AM Eastern on May 21st.
-During the last seven days, Hidigital btc has traded down 0.2% against the U.S. dollar.
-One Hidigital btc token can now be purchased for about $3.49 or 0.00020906 BTC on major cryptocurrency exchanges.
-Hidigital btc has a market capitalization of $7.33 billion and approximately $36,275.18 worth of Hidigital btc was traded on exchanges in the last 24 hours.
+Hidigital btc (HDBTC) traded flat against the US dollar during the 1-day period ending at 10:00 AM Eastern on May 25th.
+One Hidigital btc token can now be purchased for about $3.49 or 0.00020906 BTC on popular cryptocurrency exchanges.
+In the last seven days, Hidigital btc has traded down 0.2% against the US dollar.
+Hidigital btc has a total market capitalization of $7.33 billion and $36,275.18 worth of Hidigital btc was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.